LilOppa/quest-submission/README.md

 3.
 Idea #1: Do we really want everyone to be able to mint an NFT?
-- We need to have a way to decide who can mint cuz the collection is limited.
+- No, I dont want!
+We need to have a way to decide who can mint.
 To do this, you need to implement the mint through a resource that will carry the rights of the mint.
 And only those who have this resource will be able to mint.

 Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?
 - We need to add a new function to our Collection to return references to our NFTs - it is faster and easier